whatwg/streams/README.md

 The constructor is passed several functions, all optional:

-- `start` is typically used to adapting a push-based data source, as it is called immediately so it can set up any relevant event listeners, or to acquire access to a pull-based data source.
+- `start(push, finish, error)` is typically used to adapting a push-based data source, as it is called immediately so it can set up any relevant event listeners, or to acquire access to a pull-based data source.
-- `pull` is typically used to adapt a pull-based data source, as it is called in reaction to `read` calls, or to start the flow of data in push-based data sources.
+- `pull(push, finish, error)` is typically used to adapt a pull-based data source, as it is called in reaction to `read` calls, or to start the flow of data in push-based data sources.
+Once it is called, it will not be called again until its passed `push` function is called.
-- `abort` is called when the readable stream is aborted, and should perform whatever source-specific steps are necessary to clean up and stop reading.
+- `abort(reason)` is called when the readable stream is aborted, and should perform whatever source-specific steps are necessary to clean up and stop reading.
+It is given the abort reason that was given to the stream when calling the public `abort` method, if any.

 Both `start` and `pull` are given the ability to manipulate the stream's internal buffer and state by being passed the `[[push]]`, `[[finish]]`, and `[[error]]` functions.